Angelica

 Recipe: For an infusion, use 1 teaspoon of powdered seeds or leaves per cup of boiling water.
 Steep 10 to 20 minutes.

 Recipe: For a decoction, use 1 teaspoon of powdered roots per cup of water.
-Bring to a and simmer 2 minutes.
+Bring to a boil and simmer 2 minutes.
 Remove from heat and let stand 15 minutes.
 Drink up to 2 cups a day.
 Angelica decoctions taste bitter.

 Recipe: In a tincture, use ½ to 1 teaspoon up to twice a day.
 (When using commercial extracts, follow package directions.